 On June 21st, Uber Technologies, Inc. (Uber) announced its support for a New Jersey Senate bill that would establish statewide safety standards for ride-sharing businesses so long as a fingerprinting requirement is not added to the measure.
 New Jersey Senate Bill 2179 was introduced by Paul Sarlo (D-Bergen) and Joe Kryillos (R-Monmouth) and is intended to unify requirements for ride-sharing companies across the state with regards to background checks, driver tracking, fees, and insurance liability coverage.
 The bill would also authorize the New Jersey Motor Vehicle Commission and the Division of Consumer Affairs to oversee compliance.
 The bill was recently amended by the Senate Budget and Appropriations Committee to instruct the Attorney General to submit proposed rules regarding the type of background checks that should be conducted for all ride-sharing drivers.
 In response to the amendment, Uber released a statement saying, “The Senate has recognized the need to pass statewide ride-sharing regulation that keeps Uber in New Jersey.
 We support the Senate’s proposal even though it requires major compromises on our part.
 We don’t want to prejudice the Attorney General’s work, but the bottom line is that any fingerprinting requirement would force Uber out of New Jersey.”
 Uber has left several cities that have adopted fingerprint background check requirements, most recently in Austin, Texas.

 On June 15th, former Attorney General Eric Holder sent letters to local and state regulators in defense of Uber Technologies, Inc.’s (Uber) background screening policies.
 The letters were sent to Atlanta Mayor Kasim Reed, Deputy Majority Leader of the New Jersey Senate Paul Sarlo, and Chicago Alderman Anthony Beale.
 Holder is currently employed by the law firm Covington & Burling, which maintains Uber as a client.
 The letters urged local regulators against introducing requirements that would compel Uber to conduct fingerprint-based background screenings.
 Holder argued that fingerprint-based background screenings would have a discriminatory impact on communities of color and “impose unnecessary burdens on individuals reentering society.”
 Holder also argued that the Federal Bureau of Investigation’s (FBI) Criminal Justice Information System (CJIS) was never intended for employment usage, claiming, “It was not designed to be used to determine whether or not someone is eligible for a work opportunity.
 Relying on it for that purpose is both unwise and unfair.”
-The letter also emphasizes that using CJIS would only reflect job applicants’ arrest records and not whether individuals were charged or convicted of a crime.
-Uber continues to advocate for “name-based background screening, ” which it argues has appropriate protections for job applicants.
+The letter also emphasizes that using CJIS would only reflect job candidates’ arrest records and not whether individuals were charged or convicted of a crime.
+Uber continues to advocate for “name-based background screening, ” which it argues has appropriate protections for job candidates.

 UK Data Protection